abdullahalmasudpersonal/Sports-Items-Managemment-Client/README.md

 ## Back-end live link:- https://sports-items-management-server.vercel.app

-## Authentication:
+### Authentication:

-### 1. User Registration: Super Admin created only automatically.
+#### 1. User Registration: Super Admin created only automatically.

-### 2. 2 User role 'Branch Manager' & 'Seller' only create by admin.
+#### 2. 2 User role 'Branch Manager' & 'Seller' only create by admin.

-### 3. After login user will go to his dashboard according to his role.
+#### 3. After login user will go to his dashboard according to his role.

-## Functionality:
+### Functionality:

-### 1. Sports Items Management:
+#### 1. Sports Items Management:

 - CRUD Operations:

-  /
+* Add a new sports item to the inventory.
+(Only SuerAdmin & BranchManager create)
+* Delete existing sports items from the inventory.
+(Only SuerAdmin & BranchManager create)
+* Update sports item details.

 # User Registration only create role admin